conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

     hello/1.0: Hello World Release!

-These new package binaries will be also stored in the Conan cache, ready to be used by any project in this computer, we can see them with:
+These new package binaries will be also stored in the Conan cache, ready to be used by any project in this computer.
+We can see them with:

 .. code-block:: bash